GymRatTrax/gymrattrax.com/README.md

 ## Update dependencies

 Run `ng update` to see guidance on whether a new version of Angular is available and what command to run to update to it.

+Run `npm outdated` to see other dependencies that need to be updated.